awsdocs/aws-doc-sdk-examples/rust_dev_preview/s3/README.md

 ### s3-helloworld

-This example uploads a file to a bucket.
+This example lists your buckets and uploads a file to a bucket.

-`cargo run --bin hello-world -- -b BUCKET -f FILENAME -k KEY [-r REGION] [-v]`
+`cargo run --bin s3-helloworld -- -b BUCKET -f FILENAME -k KEY [-r REGION] [-v]`

 - _BUCKET_ is the name of the bucket.
 - _FILENAME_ is the name of the file to upload.